bitlabstudio/django-docker-aws/README.md

 This is WIP.
 Not intended to be used in the wild, yet.

+If you stumble across this and can't get it to work or have questions, please open an issue.
+I will try to create a extensive guide on how all of the components are set up in the future.

 This project aims to aid in researching an AWS infrastructure including:

 * Running a scalable cluster on ECS/EC2 with Django/uwsgi/nginx
+* S3 file storage
-* S3 and and Postgres on RDS for file and data storage needs
+* Postgres on RDS
 * Elasticache for Memcached
 * CircleCI for testing and building
 * Docker and Docker Hub for containerizing and storing builds
 * Celery, RabbitMQ and Redis for running tasks
-* A yet undefined thumbnailing service
+* A yet undefined automatic thumbnailing service
 * A service, that triggers certain commands once per deployment

-At first I intended to write the setup steps below only for setting up THIS particular project, but I figured, that the problems, I faced lied in upgrading a different existing project to this stack, so I'll go over all of the steps required and leave it up to you to skip, what you don't need.
+Note: I will go over all the setup steps very briefly and I'll assume, that you are kind of familiar with docker to write dockerfiles and compose files on your own.
+Also it helps to know how circleci or similar CI services are set up.

-The referenced files can obviously looked up inside this repo.
+The referenced files however can obviously looked up inside this repo.
 They won't fit all purposes, but might be a good starting point.

+If you use this repo as starting point/boilerplate or to try it out, this guide should probably provide enough information to get everything running, even if you don't know all that stuff I mentioned.

 For this guide I assume, that you have accounts on:

 * AWS
 * circleci.com
 * hub.docker.com
-* github.com (bitbucket.com will work, too)
+* github.com (bitbucket.com should work, too)

 # Setting up the project

+If you don't just clone this repo, you will need some kind of minimal django project, that you now want to move to AWS.
+Minimal means, that you can run `./manage.py runserver` locally and get some positive response.
+Be it a CMS page or just some `TemplateView`.
+Anything that will render something on the home page.

 ## Starting from an empty project you need to...

+(you don't need this, if you use this example project, but it might be worth to take a look)

 * Add docker files: `Dockerfile`, `docker-compose.yml`
 * Add config files: `nginx.conf`, `uwsgi.ini`, `server_settings.py.myproject`
 * Add CI config: `circle.yml`
 * Add deploy script for CI: `deploy.sh`

-I might add guides to set them up later.

 ## Once the project is ready